Control Electrician Visa Sponsorship Jobs in New York

 Which companies sponsor visas for control electricians in New York?

 Con Edison, the Metropolitan Transportation Authority, and Siemens are among the larger employers in New York that have sponsored visas for skilled electrical and controls roles.
 Manufacturing firms in the Hudson Valley and semiconductor-adjacent facilities on Long Island have also filed sponsorship petitions.
-Sponsorship availability varies by employer size, project pipeline, and whether the role meets specialty occupation criteria under the H-1B.
+Sponsorship availability varies by employer size, project pipeline, and whether the role meets specialty occupation criteria under the H-1B visa.

 Which visa types are most common for control electrician roles in New York?